Camp Glossary

 Kiwanis Grove

 campsite (c 1971 – present), 26 person max.
 Named in honor of the Kiwanis Club of San Francisco.
+Originally was known as Lower Kiwanis Grove.

 Knights of Dunamis